-Solano was head and shoulders above the rest, constantly playing balls behind the inexperienced Shakers backline, and it was his cross that Nish headed against the crossbar.
+Solano was head and shoulders above the rest, constantly playing balls behind the inexperienced Shakers backline, and it was his cross that Nish headed against

 And Nish capped a miserable day for Jones when he robbed the defender of the ball and confidently finished his third goal of the season.

 Winger James Poole, who spent a short time on loan at Bury under Alan Knill, almost rubbed salt into the gaping wounds with a fourth but his two shots went narrowly wide.